 By: Teresa Hundt -Senior Associate/Head of Training at Oberg and Associates

-If you’d like to learn more about counter offers or the opportunities we have available, please reach out to me at email@example.com.
-I’d be more than happy to share more insights with you and help you leverage your career.
+If you’d like to learn more about the opportunities we have available, please reach out to me at email@example.com.
+I’d be more than happy to share more insights with you and help you review your options.